Michael-McD/openai-quickstart-python-kana/README.md

    $ cd openai-quickstart-python-kana
    ```

-4. Create a new virtual environment:
+4. Create a new virtual environment (I've used [Miniconda](https://docs.anaconda.com/free/miniconda/index.html) to do this.):

    ```bash
    $ conda create --name quickstart-kana python=3.11.5 openai flask